-How non-alcoholic beer is made in 2020
+How is non-alcoholic beer made?

 Easy, understandable, explanation of how today’s non-alcoholic beer is made, why it now tastes great, and how it’s good for you.

 Do you know how non-alcoholic beer is made?
 How does it have flavour?
 What is in it?
 You don’t have to be a beer sommelier to read this easy, beginner’s explanation on what non-alcoholic beer is and how it is made.
-You just have to be someone interested in living a healthier, fuller life, not held back by another wasted hangovered morning.
+You just have to be someone interested in living a healthier, fuller life, not held back by another wasted hangover morning.

 What is non-alcoholic beer?